Skip to main content

 Lastly, you’ll want to know how well your marketing efforts are performing.
 Marketing KPIs for law firms showcase where your firm’s money is well spent.

-Marketing KPIs can include:
+Law firm marketing KPIs can include:

 • Traffic and conversions from organic blog/SEO content